ryssbowh/craft-themes/README.md

 **View modes** define a set of displayers and options for a layout and a view mode.
 Every Layout that can have view modes comes with a default one.
 This allows you to render an element differently in different parts of the page.

-For a layout to be rendered on the front end when visiting a url, its associated element (Section, Category etc) must define its template to `themed_page`, or the block/displayer engines will be skipped entirely.

 This theme engine comes with default blocks and field/asset displayers, that might not fit your needs.
 To learn how to define new blocks, field and asset displayers, see the [developers readme](DEVELOPERS.md)

 ## Themes list